corrode/corrode.github.io/content/blog/rust-supply-chain-security/index.md

 4. **Interim mitigations** for code that won't be migrated soon (compiler hardening, fuzzing, static analysis).
 5. **Timeline and milestones** showing a credible, prioritized reduction of memory safety vulnerabilities.

 This is exactly the kind of work I do with my clients at [corrode](/services/).
-We've helped organizations across industries, from [satellite operations](/podcast/s04e07-ksat/) to [automotive](/podcast/s02e05-oxidos/) to [cloud infrastructure](/podcast/s05e01-prime-video/), develop practical Rust adoption strategies.
+We've helped organizations across industries, from cloud infrastructure to embedded devices to backend services, develop practical Rust adoption strategies.

-(For a comprehensive guide on the organizational side, see our [Rust Business Adoption Checklist](/blog/successful-rust-business-adoption-checklist/).)
+(For a complete guide on the organizational side, see our [Rust Business Adoption Checklist](/blog/successful-rust-business-adoption-checklist/).)

 ## You Don't Have to Do This Alone

+It is hard to navigate this transition on your own on top of your already overwhelming workload.
-Here's the good news: you don't need to figure this out from scratch.
+But here's the good news: **you don't need to figure this out from scratch**.

 The Rust ecosystem is mature, the tooling is excellent, and there is a growing body of industry experience to draw from.
 What most organizations lack is not motivation.
 It's **guidance**.